masagrator/LANoireNX/README.md

 # LANoireNX
-LA Noire scripts used for porting translation mod from PC
+LA Noire scripts used for repacking files from Switch version

 - Python scripts are designed around Python 2, didn't test for Python 3.
 You need "numpy" for Python installed
 - It is advised to not use cmd on Windows for python scripts.
 Use bash from WSL to unpack/pack correctly all big.nx files + unlock long paths in regedit/gpedit